Introspection in Midlife Crisis: 11 Ways to Restructure your Life Through

 Reframing the past entails changing your perspective on the past.
 You can accept mistakes as lessons that helped shape who you are now rather than viewing them as failures.
 Releasing yourself from the burden of outdated narratives, this viewpoint enables you to move forward with greater empowerment and less regret.

-Letting Go and Facing Tough Realizations
+Letting Go and Facing Tough Realisations

 Finding Calm and Controlling Your Emotions